medianasoft/medianasoft.github.io/CaseStudyF1.md

                "CaseStudyF1.docx")
 ```

 This function will generate a Word-based simulation report with the specified file name and save it in the working directory.
-The report includes a summary of the trial parameters as well as the adaptive design's key operating characteristics such as a sample size summary by trial arm and a probability of success summary.
+The report includes a summary of the trial parameters as well as the adaptive design's key operating characteristics such as a sample size summary by trial arm and a probability of success summary based on the significance of the dose-response relationship.

 ## Code and simulation report